martijn/xsv/README.md

-# Xsv - Excel Separated Values
+# Xsv .xlsx reader

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/xsv`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Xsv is a very basic parser for Excel files in the .xlsx format that strives to provide feature parity with common CSV readers and nothing more.
+This should allow for fast parsing of large worksheets with minimal RAM and CPU consumption.

-TODO: Delete this and the text above, and describe your gem
+Xsv stands for 'Excel Separated Values' because Excel just gets in the way.

 ## Installation